 (3) If the Minister agrees, the operator of a facility may submit a revised safety case under subregulation (1) in the form of a revision of part of the safety case in force for the facility.

-[Regulation 40 amended in Gazette 30 Dec 2011 p.
+[Regulation 40 amended: Gazette 30 Dec 2011 p.
 5549.]

 41. Revision on Minister’s request